 Each completed application is sent from the Graduate School to the Department of School Psychology.
 It is reviewed independently by all members of the school psychology faculty.
 No one criterion is the sole factor in the admissions decision; rather, each faculty member is charged with assessing the degree to which the applicant’s interests and skills indicate a good match with the program, and likelihood for successful completion.
 The University of Northern Colorado takes great pride in serving students from a variety of backgrounds – especially those who are first generation university graduates or who represent other traditionally underrepresented groups.
 To ensure fair treatment of all students, we look holistically at all applicants and consider a variety of factors in our admissions process.
 Moreover, we seek to provide financial aid packages that allow all students to benefit from graduate education.

-Following an initial screening, selected applicants will be invited to campus for an interview.
+Following an initial screening, invited for either an on-campus or virtual interview.
 In extenuating circumstances a SKYPE interview may be conducted in lieu of an on-campus interview.
 Offers of admission are made to as many qualified applicants as there are position openings in the program.
 A limited number of additional qualified applicants may be placed on an alternate list and are offered admission as positions become available.
-Applicants are typically notified of admission decisions within 24 hours of the interview, and they are expected to provide their attendance decision by April 15.
+Applicants are typically notified of admission decisions within 2 weeks of the interview, and they are expected to provide their attendance decision by April 15.

 Applicants must apply to the Graduate School at the University of Northern Colorado before the program area reviews the applicant's request for admission.
 Failure to submit all required materials will delay the evaluation and screening of your application